zerocracy/zerocracy.github.io/pages/policy.md

 To start working with us, you have to [invite](https://www.0crat.com/add_to_slack) Zerocrat to your Slack.

-<a id="13" href="#13">§13</a>
-"Assign/Resign."
-Everybody who will be managed by Zerocrat must have roles in the project.
-To assign a role you say `assign`.
-To remove a role you say `resign`.
-By default, all new people you assign are supposed to work for free.
-If you want to pay them for the jobs they complete, add hourly rate to the `assign` command, for example: `assign DEV yegor256 $50`.
-To change the hourly rate of a person just assign the same role with a different rate, or `0` in order to make them work for free.

-<a id="34" href="#34">§34</a>
-"Mandatory Roles."
-A project must always have one PO and one ARC.
-A project may not have more than two ARCs or more than two POs.
-ARC and REV roles can't be assigned to the same person.
-QA role can't overlap with REV, DEV or ARC.

 <a id="17" href="#17">§17</a>
 "Connect GitHub."
 To connect your GitHub repository to the project you should